Khalid Hamdaoui: Dundee FC

 After spending a year in the Portuguese Primeira Liga with O Elvas C.A.D. and another three seasons back home in the Netherlands with MVV Maastricht and FC Omniworld, Hamdaoui made the switch to Scottish First Division side, Dundee F.C. during the 2006–07 Scottish First Division season.

 He made an impressive start for Dundee F.C. when he scored twice and created an assist for a teammate in a friendly match.

 Hamdaoui's first goal in the Scottish First Division would come against Clyde FC on 17 February 2007.
+He would later leave the club and join ambitious Dutch amateur side Türkiyemspor.

 Raja Casablanca

 In 2008, Hamdaoui decided to trace his ancestral roots and move to Morocco.

 He subsequently signed a contract with Raja Casablanca on 5 August 2008, one of the most celebrated football clubs of North Africa, and won a Botola championship medal with the Green Eagles during the 2008–09 season.

 Woodlands Wellington

 On 14 January 2013, S.League club, Woodlands Wellington, announced that it had captured the signing of Hamdaoui after the Dutchman had impressed the management during his trial with the club.

 On 21 February 2013, Hamdaoui made his debut for the Rams in a home game against Warriors F.C. where he outshone Kazuyuki Toda by scoring one goal and assisting Moon Soon-Ho to another, helping the Rams draw the match with a 2 – 2 scoreline.

 Khalid's six-month contract ended with the Rams in June 2013 and his contract was not extended.
 He played 12 league matches for Woodlands Wellington and scored 4 goals.